aws-samples/amazon-workspaces-admin-module/README.md

 ```

 ### Walkthrough
-FOr this walkthrough, you use [AWS CloudShell](https://aws.amazon.com/cloudshell/).
+For this walkthrough, you use [AWS CloudShell](https://aws.amazon.com/cloudshell/).
 CloudShell has [PowerShell.Core](https://github.com/PowerShell/PowerShell#user-content-windows-powershell-vs-powershell-core) and [AWS Tools for PowerShell](https://aws.amazon.com/powershell/) already installed.
 Note that CloudShell runs outside of your environment so it will not be able to get user details from Active Directory.
 To get these details in your inventory, invoke the `Get-WorkSpacesInventory` cmdlet from a machine that can reach Active Directory with credentials to call `Get-ADUser`.
 The assumed role within CloudShell will need Identity Access Management permissions to call:
 - [Get-WKSWorkspace](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-WKSWorkspace.html)
 - [Get-WKSWorkspaceDirectories](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-WKSWorkspaceDirectory.html)
 - [Restart-WKSWorkspace](https://docs.aws.amazon.com/powershell/latest/reference/items/Restart-WKSWorkspace.html)